agimenez95/MkodoTechTest/README.md

         - We would have old tickets that are a part of a draw that has already taken place.
         - We would also have new tickets that haven't been drawn yet.
         - We would probably hit a tickets endpoint to get the data.
 Similarly to the results, I have created a model for a ticket that has a ticketId and a drawId.
 We can compare with the results data to associate which tickets belong to which draw.
         - Similarly to the results data I have stubbed the tickets data in a JSON file.
-Also, I have created a facade that we can swap out
+Also, I have created a facade that we can swap out with a class that could hit an endpoint but would still conform to the `MyTicketsApiService` protocol.
 6. **Navigation**: Add basic navigation from the main list view to the detail views of each draw.
-    - I embedded the AllResultsView and MyTicketsView in a TabView.
+    - I embedded the `AllResultsView` and `MyTicketsView` in a `TabView`.
-    - The ResultDetailsView is also a NavigationLink which will push itself onto the NavigationStack.
+    - The `ResultDetailsView` is also a `NavigationLink` which will push itself onto the `NavigationStack`.
     - I thought the default navigation behaviours would be suitable to show the content.
 7. **Additional Tests**: Add more thorough testing and improve test coverage.
     - Code coverage is **92%**
     - I focused on covering edge cases with tests.
     - The Ticket models are tested to make sure that we are fetching and decoding the data correctly.
     - I also had to test the ordering of the data was consistent (most recent first).
+    - If I had more time I would have considered adding UI tests or even snapshot tests.
+This would ensure that future UI changes will be made with purpose and make sure new features don't _accidentally_ change existing ones.

 ---------------
 #### Tasks yet to be completed
 8. **Interactive Navigation**: Implement swipe gestures to navigate between different draw details.
+    - With the default `NavigationStack` we get swiping to go back from the `ResultDetailView` to `AllResultsView`.
+    - Future Considerations would be to add an interactive cards for the upcoming tickets that you could swipe back and forth (like a carousel) similarly to the tinder or netflix cards.
 9. **Local Storage**: Cache the lottery draws locally and allow the app to display the cached data when offline.
 10. **UI/UX Enhancements**: Enhance the visual presentation and user experience of the app using animations or custom UI components.